 Artistic interventions by current and former students of the Faculty of Design and Art of the Free University of Bozen-Bolzano were integrated into the scientific-documentary exhibition path.
 Some of these works questioned the way in which history – even at its most dramatic – is embedded in territories and landscapes without leaving visible traces; other works evoked the forms of violence– different but always salient – that war brings.
 Further works put us in touch with our painful conditions of fragility in coping with war.

 The Platform Cultural Heritage Cultural Production of the Faculty of Design and Art (unibz) led the research activities in collaboration with the Faculty of Education.

-The society for archaeological research Arc-team, and four associations of experts in the fields of regional and military history (Austrian Society for Fortification Research, Museum of the War of Rovereto, Bellum Aquilarum Onlus), and cultural anthropology (EVAA-Anthropological Association South Tyrol), together with the Tourism Association of Sesto, support the research and dissemination activities of the project.
-The expertise of the research group’s members in diverse fields, such as archaeology and history of the conflicts, cultural anthropology and geography, sociology, heritage studies and conservation, art and design, is key to the project’s interdisciplinary approach.
+The society for archaeological research Arc-team, and four associations of experts in the fields of regional and military history (Austrian Society for Fortification Research, Museum of the War of Rovereto, Bellum Aquilarum Onlus), and cultural anthropology (EVAA-Anthropological Association South Tyrol), together with the Tourism Association of Sesto and the Sesto municipality supported the research and dissemination activities of the project.
+The expertise of the research group’s members in diverse fields, such as archaeology and history of the conflicts, cultural anthropology and geography, sociology, heritage studies and conservation, art and design, has been crucial to the project’s interdisciplinary approach.

 PI Dr. Waltraud Kofler Engl, Director of the Platform Cultural Heritage Cultural Production, Faculty of Design and Art, Free University of Bolzano